a2stuff/a2d/res/notes/testplan.md

 * Configure a system with two volumes of the same name.
 Launch DeskTop.
 Verify that an error is shown, and only one volume appears.

 * Launch DeskTop.
-Select a volume.
-File > Open.
-Verify that the volume icon is dimmed but still selected.
-* Launch DeskTop.
-Double-click a volume.
-Verify that the volume icon is still selected.
-* Launch DeskTop.
-Select a folder.
-File > Open.
-Verify that the folder icon is dimmed but still selected.
-* Launch DeskTop.
-Double-click a folder.
-Verify that the folder icon is still selected.
-* Launch DeskTop.
-Open a window containing a folder.
-Position the window so that the folder icon will not be obscured when opened.
-Select the folder.
-File > Open.
-Verify that the folder icon is dimmed but still selected.
-* Launch DeskTop.
-Open a window containing a folder.
-Position the window so that the folder icon will not be obscured when opened.
-Double-click the folder.
-Verify that the folder icon is dimmed but still selected.

-* Launch DeskTop.
 Open two windows for two different volumes.
 Select an icon in one window.
 Click on the title bar, scroll bars, or header of the other window to activate it.
 Verify that the icon in the first window is still selected.
 Click on the title bar, scroll bar or header of the active window.
 Verify that the icon in the first window is still selected.
 Click on the content area of the active window.
 Verify that the icon is no longer selected, and the window's corresponding volume icon becomes selected when the mouse button is released.
 * Launch DeskTop.
 Open a window for a volume icon and a window for a folder icon.
 Click in the content area of the volume icon's window.
 Verify that the volume icon is selected.
 Click in the content area of the folder icon's window.
 Verify that the folder icon is selected.
 * Launch DeskTop.
 Open a window for a volume icon and a window for a folder icon within that volume.
 Close the window for the volume icon.
 Click in the content area of the folder icon's window.
 Verify that the volume icon is selected.

-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Close the volume window.
-Press Open-Apple+Up.
-Verify that the volume window re-opens, and that the folder icon is selected.
-Press Open-Apple+Up again.
-Verify that the volume icon is selected.
-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Press Open-Apple+Up.
-Verify that the volume window is activated, and that the folder icon is selected.
-Press Open-Apple+Up again.
-Verify that the volume icon is selected.
-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Activate the volume window.
-Switch the window's view to by Name.
-Activate the folder window.
-Press Open-Apple+Up.
-Verify that the volume window is activated, and that the folder icon is selected.
-Press Open-Apple+Up again.
-Verify that the volume icon is selected.

-* Launch DeskTop.
-Open a volume window with multiple files.
-Open a folder.
-Press Open-Apple+Up.
-Verify that the volume window is shown and the folder is selected.
-Press Right Arrow.
-Verify that only a single icon shows as selected.
-* Launch DeskTop.
-Open a volume window with multiple files.
-Open a folder.
-Close the volume window.
-Press Open-Apple+Up.
-Verify that the volume window is shown and the folder is selected.
-Press Right Arrow.
-Verify that only a single icon shows as selected.
-* Launch DeskTop.
-Open a volume window with multiple files.
-Open a folder.
-Press Open-Apple+Solid-Apple+Up.
-Verify that the folder window is closed, the volume window is shown, and the folder is selected.
-Press Right Arrow.
-Verify that only a single icon shows as selected.
-* Launch DeskTop.
-Open a volume window with multiple files.
-Open a folder.
-Close the volume window.
-Press Open-Apple+Solid-Apple+Up.
-Verify that the folder window is closed, the volume window is shown, and the folder is selected.
-Press Right Arrow.
-Verify that only a single icon shows as selected.

-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Close the volume window.
-Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window re-opens, and that the folder window closes, and that the folder icon is selected.
-Press Open-Apple+Solid-Apple+Up again.
-Verify that the volume window closes, and the volume icon is selected.
-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
-Press Open-Apple+Solid-Apple+Up again.
-Verify that the volume window closes, and that the volume icon is selected.
-* Launch DeskTop.
-Open a volume window.
-Open a folder.
-Activate the volume window.
-Switch the window's view to by Name.
-Activate the folder window.
-Press Open-Apple+Solid-Apple+Up.
-Verify that the volume window is activated, and that the folder window closes, and that the folder icon is selected.
-Press Open-Apple+Solid-Apple+Up again.
-Verify that the volume window closes, and that the volume icon is selected.

 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Drag another volume onto it.
 Verify that after the copy dialog closes, the volume icon is still visible.
 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag another volume onto the window.
 Verify that after the copy dialog closes, the volume icon is still visible.